Radar: Reduction of interference effects

 Signal processing is employed in radar systems to reduce the radar interference effects.
 Signal processing techniques include moving target indication, Pulse-Doppler signal processing, moving target detection processors, correlation with secondary surveillance radar targets, space-time adaptive processing, and track-before-detect.
 Constant false alarm rate and digital terrain model processing are also used in clutter environments.

 Plot and track extraction

-A Track algorithm is a radar performance enhancement strategy.
-Tracking algorithms provide the ability to predict future position of multiple moving objects based on the history of the individual positions being reported by sensor systems.
+A track algorithm is a radar performance enhancement strategy.
+Tracking algorithms provide the ability to predict the future position of multiple moving objects based on the history of the individual positions being reported by sensor systems.

 Historical information is accumulated and used to predict future position for use with air traffic control, threat estimation, combat system doctrine, gun aiming, and missile guidance.
 Position data is accumulated by radar sensors over the span of a few minutes.

-There are four common track algorithms.
+There are four common track algorithms: